StartSteps-Digital-Education-GmbH/Module-4-modern-backend/Week-15/afternoon/exercise.md

      **Explanation:**
      - This updates the server's logging mechanism to use the custom logger function, which will output a timestamped message whenever the server starts.
 This makes the logs more informative and consistent.
    </details>

+4. **Run the server again to see the improved logging in your terminal.**

+   ### Explanation:
+   - Since you've modified the code to include a custom logger, you'll need to recompile the TypeScript files to JavaScript by running:
+     ```bash
+     npx tsc
+     ```
+   - After compiling, start the server again with:
+     ```bash
+     node dist/index.js
+     ```
+   - In your terminal, you should now see the log message with a timestamp indicating that the server is running, meaning you implemented the custom logger correctly

+   **Note:**
+   - Running the server after making changes allows you to see the effects of your updates in real-time.
+In this case, you should see the new timestamped log messages in your terminal, confirming that the custom logger is working correctly.